cutephoton/stm32cubefx_patch/README.md

-# STM32CubeFX Unofficial Bugfix/Patching
+# STM32CubeMX Unofficial Bugfix/Patching

-As nice as STM32CubeFX can be for generating and updating STM32X projects it has a number of bugs.
+As nice as STM32CubeMX can be for generating and updating STM32X projects it has a number of bugs.
 I got annoyed enough to fix one.

 This repository was created primarily so I could send ST a bug report.
+As well, to help anybody who encounters an issue in the mean time.

 ## CAN